Philadelphia Folk Festival

 The hills of Schwenksville, Pennsylvania come alive every summer with the sound of folk music during the long-running Philadelphia Folk Festival at Old Poole Farm near Schwenksville, Pennsylvania.

 Join thousands of people sprawled out on the hillside as you sing along, clap or just enjoy the music that fills the pastoral landscape.
-Seven stages operate simultaneously, and daytime showcase concerts feature an array of exciting new performers.
+Eight stages operate simultaneously, and daytime showcase concerts feature an array of exciting new performers.

 Music is everywhere — from late-night sing-alongs, to bonfires in the festival campgrounds, to parking lot pickers having their own impromptu jam sessions.